-1. Use the accelerator pedal to get to the higher speed.
+Use the accelerator pedal to get to the higher speed.

-- K2207 - Push the button at the end of the lever, then release the button and the accelerator pedal.
+Push the button at the end of the lever, then release the button and the accelerator pedal.
 You'll now cruise at the higher speed.

-Here's the Second Way to go to a higher speed:
+Here's the second way to go to a higher speed:

-- Move the Cruise switch from ON to R/A. Hold it there until you get up to the speed you want, and then release the switch. - To increase your speed in very small amounts, move the switch to R/A for less than half a second and then release it.
-Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.
+Move the Cruise switch from ON to R/A. Hold it there until you get up to the speed you want, and then release the switch.

+To increase your speed in very small amounts, move the switch to R/A Each time you do this, your vehicle will go about 1 mph (1.6 km/h) faster.